OutSquareCapital/pychain/README.md

 An extensive use of the `itertools` stdlib module is also to be noted.

-pychain acts as a unifying API layer over these powerful tools.
+pyochain acts as a unifying API layer over these powerful tools.

 <https://github.com/pytoolz/cytoolz>